caseykneale/PickingALanguage2020/README.md

 ## My Suggestions

 ### Data
 For my needs I find Julia typically fits the bill.
 That said - every project is different.
 Sometimes I run to R for some vetted statistical methods.
-But, I mostly find myself creating new algorithms so I run to Julia for fast prototyping, performance tuning, and fast deliverables.
+But, I mostly find myself creating new algorithms.
+So I use Julia for fast prototyping, performance tuning, and fast deliverables.
 Python is nice, but it has some deficits for what I do.
-I use python when my bosses' ask me too.
+I mostly use python when asked too by my superiors.

 | Primary Need | Secondary Need | Tertiary Need | Platform                    | Okay With  | Language |
 |     :-:      | :-:            | :-:           | :-:                         | :-:        | :-:      |